noobmaster69jr/Deploying-npm-package/common/Readme.md

 - npm pack(to check which files are published)
 - .npmignore(similar to .gitignore file , add files which are to be omitted when publishing)
 - after making any changes to older package, increment version
+- .d.ts (declaration file , only has types. no javascript logic like console.log  )